csvpath/csvpath/docs/examples.md

 These are simple examples of csvpath match parts.
 Test them yourself before relying on them.
 See the unit test for more simple path ideas.

+1. Find a value

-1. A running average of ages between 5 and 85.
+    [ ~A running average of ages between 5 and 85~ gt(#age, 4)

-    [
-        gt(#age, 4)
         lt(#age, 86)
         @average_age.onmatch = average(#age, "match")
         last() -> print("The average age between 5 and 85 is $.variables.average_age")
     ]

+2. Create a file

-2. Create a new CSV file sampling sales greater than $2000 in a region.
+    [ ~Create a new CSV file sampling sales greater than $2000 in a region~

-    [
         #region == or( "emea", "us" )
         @r = random(0,1)
         @line = line_count()